About the Collections

 To discuss donating an item or archival collection to the Museum, contact the Curator Kira Westby in person at the Museum, by phone at 250.847.5322, or by email at email@example.com.

 Research and Reproduction Services

-Researchers are strongly encouraged to contact the Museum prior to their visit to book a research appointment.
-Due to the size of our organization we may not be able to accommodate visiting researchers on short notice.
+Researchers must contact the Museum prior to their visit to book a research appointment.
+Most of our collection items are stored offsite from the museum and prior notice is required to retrieve them.
+Researchers are encouraged to consult the Collections Online website to compile a list of items they would like to consult during their visit.
 Researchers may book appointments to access the collections Monday – Friday, 9:30am-4:30pm.
 All researchers must abide by the research room rules.

-Researchers will be asked to sign a researcher agreement.
+Researchers may be asked to sign a researcher agreement.
 Contact the Museum to receive a copy of this form.

 Fees for research services are outlined in our Research and Reproduction Services Policy.